Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Additional data

 for the different lattice geometries both with $n_l=3$ and $n_l=4$ layers.

 Here we defined a canonical transformation $U$, that diagonalizes the mean-field Hamiltonian~(\ref{eq:Ham_MF}).
-They all show a unique pattern of low and high DOS, that is compatible with the $C_{p}$ symmetry of the lattices.
-The lower panels of Figs.~\ref{fig:global_afm_p10_q3}-\ref{fig:global_afm_p8_q8} show the corresponding local order parameter in real-space, where again local ferromagnetic and AFM moments emerge in the different sectors of the lattice.
+They all show a unique pattern of low and high DOS, which is compatible with the $C_{p}$ symmetry of the lattices.
+The lower panels of Figs.~\ref{fig:global_afm_p10_q3}--\ref{fig:global_afm_p8_q8} show the corresponding local order parameter in real space, where again local ferromagnetic and AFM moments emerge in the different sectors of the lattice.
 But in sum of all lattice sites only the AFM moment remains.